RattyDAVE/pi-object-detection/README.md

 # Object Detection on Raspberry Pi 4
 This has been tested on a Raspberry Pi 4 with a USB camera and the Raspberry Pi Camera Module.

+The perpose is to get the object detection and proof of concept working in the minimum time.

+Ethos:
+- We use pre-compiled binaries where possible from the Raspberry Pi repository.
+- The python code contains the minimal needed to be functional.

 #### Defaults
 - Image size of 640x480
 - ssdlite_mobilenet_v2_coco_2018_05_09